Which is the best hot tub brand?

 INTERMEDIATE: This section is for you if you are detail-oriented and like to understand all your options.
 Certain features may be standard, optional, or limited to certain hot tub models.
 Or, there may be special deals on certain combinations.
 Contact your local Marquis Dealer for more information.

 Audio: Playing music directly from your spa is great for hot tub parties, outdoor dining, relaxation and music therapy.
 Adding this option builds an audio receiver, twin speakers, and a subwoofer into your hot tub.
 Some hot tub models have a receiver concealed inside the frame, while others have a visible control panel on one side of the hot tub (resembling a car stereo).
 Features typically include Bluetooth connectivity for wireless audio streaming from a mobile device (such as a smartphone, tablet or iPod®).
 Optional add-ons may include a wireless RF remote control, and USB port and 3.5mm auxiliary expansion ports for wired-audio connection.
-On the Marquis Signature Series, audio playback may be controlled by the MQTouch™ color touch screen or from a mobile device paired via Bluetooth.* Play audio files stored on your mobile device, or connect it to the internet using your wireless data plan or Wi-Fi network.
+On the Marquis Crown Collection and Signature Series, audio playback may be controlled by the MQTouch™ color touch screen or from a mobile device paired via Bluetooth.* Play audio files stored on your mobile device, or connect it to the internet using your wireless data plan or Wi-Fi network.
 Then, stream your favorite music, audiobooks, podcasts, internet radio and more!

 - Vector21 Series: Optional Cosmic™ audio with Bluetooth and FM radio